 Here’s a video of our Candy Land Letter And Sound Review in action!
-The first clip is a reaction as the students arrived!
+The first clip is a reaction as the students arrive!
 The rest of the video shows us playing the game!

-Check out these resources for more letter and sound review:
+Check out these resources for more letter and sound reviews:

 Join Our Newsletter